maticstric/ebukafy/README.md

            -h       Display usage statement.

            -a       Optional.
-Set the author of book.
+Set the author of the book.

            -u       Optional.
 Set uid manually.
 If not set, it will be randomly generated.
 A uid is mandatory according to the epub standard.

-           -l       Set the language of book.
+           -l       Set the language of the book.
 This should be the IANA language tag.
 If you don't know the tag for a language look up 'IANA Language Subtag Registry'.

            -t       Set the title of the book.